alex-free/tonyhax/anti-piracy-bypass.md

 - Versions With EDC Protection: Japan.
 - When Is The EDC Protection: First `NOW LOADING` blinking text screen after selecting the first option in the  start menu.
 - Versions With Anti-Piracy Screen ([APv2](https://alex-free.github.io/tonyhax-international/anti-piracy-bypass.html#apv2)): Japan.
-- When Is The Anti-Piracy Screen Check: Immeditely.
+- When Is The Anti-Piracy Screen Check: Immediately.
 - Versions With Anti-Piracy Bypass Support: Japan.

 #### Dance Dance Revolution 4th Mix